Back to Blog

 Spam Rate

 The percentage of your emails marked as spam by Gmail users.
-This is different from spam folder placement - it measures explicit user complaints.
+This is different from spam folder placement - it measures explicit user complaints (clicking "Report spam").

 Even small increases in spam rate can significantly impact deliverability.
+Google's February 2024 sender guidelines explicitly state that senders must keep spam rates below 0.3% - and ideally below 0.1%.
 Monitor this metric daily.

 Authentication